grapestone5321/sdcnd-finding_lane_lines/writeup.md

 One potential shortcoming would be what would happen when ...

+Optional Challenge part is not comleted yet

 Another shortcoming could be ...

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to workon curvy lanes by completing Optional Challenge.

-Another potential improvement could be to ...
+Another potential improvement could be to